Horror House on Highway 5 (1985)

 Starring: Phil Therrien, Max Manthey, Irene F.

-It was a dark and stormy night when a demonic claw punched out of my computer screen while I was searching for the latest update on the release date of V/H/S/2, hitting me on the nose before tossing me a bootleg copy of this movie.
+It was a dark and stormy night when a demonic claw punched out of my computer screen while I was searching for the latest update on the release date of V/H/S/2 (2013), hitting me on the nose before tossing me a bootleg copy of this movie.
 Ten minutes after being initially knocked out, I woke up and saw the movie, praised the gods for giving me another rare find to watch and started playing it.
 Unfortunately, I failed to notice the unusual smoke spewing out of my DVD player and before I knew it, I inhaled it and ended up going through the loopiest mind trip involving talking horses, sexy anthropomorphized foxes and for some reason Rob Schneider riding a giant lawnmower through a field full of babies.
 I finally snapped out of the trip and noticed the movie was playing...and yet, I can't tell if I'm still hallucinating or this is the actual film itself.

-Horror House on Highway 5 has to be the one of the few film equivalents of a dope pill, as everything (and I mean everything about it) just doesn't add up.
-(Or maybe it did but I just refuse to accept it) The film starts off with a moron and a shmuck trying to decipher the meaning of a tarot card obviously meaning "Death".
+Horror House on Highway 5 (1985) has to be the one of the few film equivalents of a dope pill, as everything (and I mean everything about it) just doesn't add up.
+(Or maybe it does but I just refuse to accept it) The film starts off with a moron and a shmuck trying to decipher the meaning of a tarot card obviously meaning "Death".
 One guy gets it right, actually, but the other claims the card with a skeleton and a scythe means "love" cuz the effin' skull's smiling.

-just to shove that "love card" down yer throat.
+I would give up every penny, just to shove that "love card" down yer throat. |

 Or rather some guy in a Richard Nixon mask and suit, out killing off the students for God knows what reason.